Talk to us 01204 238 046

 |

-A Bid Writer could have a broad role covering opportunity identification, coordination, writing, quality assurance, bid design and uploading onto portals/bid submission.
+A Tender Writer could have a broad role covering opportunity identification, coordination, writing, quality assurance, bid design and uploading onto portals/bid submission.

-In another business, the Bid Writer could be very focused and purely working under the leadership of a Bid Manager or Bid Director with their role being to re-work, refine and develop base responses for senior members of the team to then tailor.
+In some businesses, the Tender Writer/Bid Writer could be very focused and purely working under the leadership of a Bid Manager or Bid Director with their role being to re-work, refine and develop base responses for senior members of the team to then tailor.

-If we look at general job specifications for Bid Writers (and a snapshot of ours), you will typically get:
+If we look at general job specifications for Tender Writers (and a snapshot of ours), you will typically get:

 • Drafting, reviewing and writing creative and persuasive tender content;